 - ZFS as it is today doesn't support delegating part of a pool to a container user.
 Upstream is actively working on this.

-Also note that container copies use ZFS snapshots, so you also cannot restore a container to a snapshot taken before the last copy without having to also delete container copies.
+Also note that instance copies use ZFS snapshots, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete instance copies.